 I grew up in West Cork but have lived in the West Country for over 20 years.
 I attended the Convent of Mercy Sacred Heart Secondary School in Clonakility and hold close the value of a Sacred Heart education.
 I was lucky to benefit from the Irish government's visionary expansion of Higher Education in the mid-to-late 1990s and luckier still to receive a Cork County Council Higher Education Grant to study for an Arts Degree at University College Cork.

 I was the first in my family to go to university and have been committed to widening access to Higher Education and to teaching in community settings since the beginning of my academic career.

-My Office Hours for this term fall on Monday and Tuesday and will take place in person.
+My Office Hours for this term fall on Monday (online) and Tuesday (in person).
 Please book in for a meeting here.

 I have research interests in twentieth-century women's writing, Irish, British and North American literature, writing and diasporic identity, and transatlantic literary relations.
 I have also published on life writing, self-fashioning, New York magazine culture, and James Joyce and influence.

 My first book, Margaret Atwood and the Female Bildungsroman, was published in 2009.
 It received the Margaret Atwood Society Award for Best Book in that year and was reviewed in The European Journal of American Culture, The Review of English Studies, The Journal of American Studies, Contemporary Women’s Writing, The European Legacy, The Routledge Bibliography of English Studies, The Year's Work in English Studies, Zeitschrift für Anglistik und Amerikanistik, and Études Anglaises.